stantaov/chatbot-project/README.md

           source venv/bin/activate

       - name: Install dependencies
-        # You have to add --target=".python_packages/lib/site-packages", or there will be module not found error  and the routes not be found on Azure console
         run: pip install -r requirements.txt --target=".python_packages/lib/site-packages"

       # Optional: Add step to run tests here